lodurality/GEM3D_paper_code/README.md

 ```
 bash ./bash_scripts/preprocess_data.sh
 ```
 We provide sample outputs of this script in `sample_data/preprocessing/sample_outputs/`.
-For detailed description of our preprocessing refer to TODO.
+For detailed description of our preprocessing refer to the paper.

 ## Preprocessed data